-- 16.6 In certain circumstances, it may be necessary for the head teacher (acting head teacher in consultation with the nominated governor) to provide immediate reassurance to parents and children in the school and there may be a need for information to continue to be provided during the course of an investigation to parents, children and other colleagues. - 16.7 In respect of paragraphs 16.3, 16.4 and 16.5 guidance should be sought from the LEA lead officer or, where relevant and appropriate, from social services or the police. - 16.8 The head teacher/acting head teacher in consultation with the nominated governor should consider carefully, and keep under review, decisions as to who is informed of the suspension and investigation and to what extent confidentiality can or should be maintained, according to the circumstances of a particular case.
+In certain circumstances, it may be necessary for the head teacher (acting head teacher in consultation with the nominated governor) to provide immediate reassurance to parents and children in the school and there may be a need for information to continue to be provided during the course of an investigation to parents, children and other colleagues.

+Guidance should be sought from the LEA lead officer or, where relevant and appropriate, from social services or the police.

+The head teacher/acting head teacher in consultation with the nominated governor should consider carefully, and keep under review, decisions as to who is informed of the suspension and investigation and to what extent confidentiality can or should be maintained, according to the circumstances of a particular case.
 In a situation where a matter becomes common knowledge or the subject of general gossip, it may be desirable to provide an accurate statement for public information.
 Advice should be taken from the LEA lead officer on this matter as necessary.

-17. SUPPORT FOR STAFF DURING THE PERIOD OF SUSPENSION
+SUPPORT FOR STAFF DURING THE PERIOD OF SUSPENSION

-- 17.1 The suspended member of staff should be given the name of an LEA officer as an information contact.
+The suspended member of staff should be given the name of an LEA officer as an information contact.
 The main role of the contact person is to provide information as to the progress of the investigation.
-Social contact with colleagues and friends at the school should not be precluded except where it is likely to be prejudicial to child protection enquiries, criminal investigations or disciplinary processes. - 17.2 Although it is the aim that all investigations should be conducted as speedily as possible consistent with establishing the full facts, arrangements should be made for the individual, or his or her representative, to be contacted regularly with information on progress and developments on the case.
-These arrangements should not preclude him/her, or his or her representative, contacting those conducting the investigation at any time. - 17.3 According to the needs and wishes of the member of staff to be kept informed, a colleague contact should also be in a position to provide information about developments at the school in general. - 17.4 In some cases, it may be appropriate to ask whether welfare counselling or the support of the LEA's medical adviser would be helpful, or to respond to a request for such further support.
+Social contact with colleagues and friends at the school should not be precluded except where it is likely to be prejudicial to child protection enquiries, criminal investigations or disciplinary processes.

+Although it is the aim that all investigations should be conducted as speedily as possible consistent with establishing the full facts, arrangements should be made for the individual, or his or her representative, to be contacted regularly with information on progress and developments on the case.
+These arrangements should not preclude him/her, or his or her representative, contacting those conducting the investigation at any time.

+According to the needs and wishes of the member of staff to be kept informed, a colleague contact should also be in a position to provide information about developments at the school in general.

+In some cases, it may be appropriate to ask whether welfare counselling or the support of the LEA's medical adviser would be helpful, or to respond to a request for such further support.

-18. SUPPORT FOR OTHERS CONCERNED
+SUPPORT FOR OTHERS CONCERNED